-Let’s take a deep breath and dive in, because it’s 2022 and throwing your banana peel in the garbage is so 2002.
+Let’s take a deep breath and dive in, because throwing your banana peel in the garbage is old news.

 What is composting?